Lavrio – Industrial and contemporary

 Testament to this wealth are the ancient theatre and other archaeological monuments located in the region of Thorikos.
 In the 19th century, the country’s first and largest industrial town would be located here, making Lavrio’s small seaside town a world-famous mining centre once again.
-Vestiges of Lavrio’s development include the neoclassical houses of wealthy residents and the apartment complex that were occupied by poor labourers.
+Vestiges of Lavrio’s development include the neoclassical houses of wealthy residents and the apartment complexes that were occupied by poor labourers.
 Modern-day Lavrio got rid of its smokestacks to unveil a fresh contemporary seaside town boasting a buzzing seafront, port and marina, with traditional cafes and fish taverns.

 Some industrial spaces have been restored, renovated and transformed into museums and cultural spaces such as the Technological Cultural Park and the Mineralogical Museum.
 All this makes Lavrio an impressive mosaic of history, culture and entertainment not to be missed.